 We have substantial debt and have the ability to incur additional debt.
-As of September 30, 2023, we had approximately \$1,198.7 million of outstanding long-term indebtedness, primarily consisting of the 3.300% Senior Notes due in March 2027 and the 3.700% Senior Notes due in March 2032 as further discussed in Note 6 of the condensed consolidated financial statements.
+As of September 30, 2023 March 31, 2024, we had approximately \$1,198.7 million \$1.2 billion of outstanding long-term indebtedness, primarily consisting of the 3.300% Senior Notes due in March 2027 and the 3.700% Senior Notes due in March 2032 as further discussed in Note 6 of the condensed consolidated financial statements.
 In addition, we have a revolving credit facility that provides for up to

-\$200.0 million in borrowing capacity, \$0.2 million of which has been utilized for domestic standby letters of credit.
+\$200.0 \$200.0 million in borrowing capacity, \$0.2 million of which has been was utilized for domestic standby letters of credit. credit as of March 31, 2024.
 Our incurrence of substantial amounts of debt may have important consequences.
 For instance, it could: